skycluster-project/skycluster-docs/source/en/0.1.0/getting-started/register-providers.rst

 Setting Up Cloud Providers
 =============================

 A provider is identified by its platform name and region and primary zone.
-To integrate a provider, you need to create a `Provider` resource in the SkyCluster system.
+To integrate a provider, you need to create a `ProviderProfile` resource in the SkyCluster system.
 The following example shows how to configure the ``us-east-1`` region with primary zone ``us-east-1a`` and secondary zone ``us-east-1b``.

 .. code-block:: yaml

   apiVersion: core.skycluster.io/v1alpha1
-  kind: Provider
+  kind: ProviderProfile
   metadata:
     name: aws-us-east-1
   spec: